 In 1284, a part of the choir collapsed due to weakness in the structure.
 The building was strengthened progressively up until 1347 by adding supplementary pillars in the choir.

-During the Hundred Years War, the construction of the Beauvais Cathedral was halted.
-The cathedral did not suffer too much during this dark era of the French history, however repairs were needed for the minor damage caused by the siege of Beauvais by Charles the Bold in 1472.
+The Hundred Years War halted the construction of the Cathedral.
+However the church did not suffer too much from the conflict.
+Repairs were needed for the minor damage caused by the Siege of Beauvais by Charles the Bold in 1472.

-From 1500, 150 years after the construction of the choir, work on the transept started at the instigation of count-bishop Louis de Villiers de L’Isle-Adam and under the direction of the architect Martin Chambiges.
-The transept was built in a flamboyant style which was the fashion at the time but Chambiges did not see his work finished as he died 20 years before work ended.
-This explains why the roofs of the turrets were built in the Renaissance style by Chambiges’ presumed successor, Michel de Lalict.
+From 1500 (150 years after the construction of the choir) works on the transept started at the instigation of count-bishop Louis de Villiers de L’Isle-Adam and under the direction of the architect Martin Chambiges.
+The transept was built in a flamboyant style which was the fashion at the time.

 When work on the transept was completed in 1548, the religious authorities preferred to construct a spire rather than spend money on constructing a nave.
 This excessively big spire, at its completion was the highest in all Christendom: